-Implementation of these standards to bring entire inhabited buildings into compliance is mandatory for all DoD building renovations, modifications, repairs, revitalizations, and restorations where those costs exceed 50% of the plant replacement value of the existing building in accordance with UFC 3-701-01 based on a building of the same size except as otherwise stated in these standards.
+Implementation of these standards to bring entire inhabited buildings into compliance is mandatory for all DoD building renovations, modifications, repairs, revitalizations, and restorations where project costs exceed 50% of the plant replacement value of the existing building in accordance with UFC 3-701-01 based on a building of the same size except as otherwise stated in these standards.
 The 50% cost is exclusive of the costs identified to meet these standards.

-In window replacement projects the window replacement and glazing costs should not be used to cause any building to exceed 50% of the plant replacement value where only the window replacement project trigger in paragraph 1-8.2.3 applies to the buildings.
+In window replacement projects the window replacement and glazing costs should not be used to cause any building to exceed 50% of the plant replacement value where only the window replacement project trigger in the paragraph below entitled, "Window, Skylight, and Glazed Door Replacement and Installation" applies to the buildings.
 This is to ensure that window replacement projects alone do not trigger whole building compliance with these standards.

 In addition, costs of building additions will not be included in calculating the 50% trigger.
-Requirements for building additions are in paragraph 1-8.3.
+Requirements for building additions are in the paragraph below entitled, "Building Additions".
 Where costs do not exceed the 50% threshold, compliance with these standards is recommended, but not required.